FRAGMA (FRAGMA) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 FRAGMA Historical Price

-According to the latest data gathered on FRAGMA live price page, the current price of FRAGMA is 0.0065411USD.
-The circulating supply of FRAGMA(FRAGMA) is 100.00M FRAGMA , giving it a market capitalization of $654.11K.
+According to the latest data gathered on FRAGMA live price page, the current price of FRAGMA is 0.00573117USD.
+The circulating supply of FRAGMA(FRAGMA) is 100.00M FRAGMA , giving it a market capitalization of $573.59K.

 - 30 Days0.00%$ --$ 0.008448$ 0.005196